mrochon/b2cief-upload/README.md

 ## Policy setup
 1. Store your policies in a single folder.
 (The SampleData folder on this github project was downloaded from the [starter pack](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack) for local acounts).
 2. Modify the sampleData/appSettings.json file to include the values you need to replace in the policies.
-Use multiple Environment objects to update multiple B2C directories.
+Use multiple Environment objects to update multiple B2C directories. (see Get-IEFSettings command below).

 The script will use the following string replacement rules to apply your *appSettings.json* values.